FeatureBaseDB/Laminoid/README.md

 ## Flask/NGINX Token Setup
 This deployment uses a simple token assigned to the network tags on the box when it starts.
 On the box you start these on (fastener box coming soon) you'll create a `secrets.sh` file with the box token in it.

 Using the box requires a username/password via a reverse proxy.
-Put the username in `nginx.conf.sloth`.
+The username is in `nginx.conf.sloth` and is `sloth`.

 ## Github Setup
 You could possibly move this to your own repo, changing things.
 If you do, change the `deploy_sloth.sh` script to reflect the Github repo.